OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ![WinSCP Image 6](./img/onion-omega-winscp-5.png)

+You can now drag and drop between folders on your computer and folders on your Omega.
 Congratulations, you now have remote, easy access to your Onion Omega system files!

 ![WinSCP Image 7](./img/onion-omega-winscp-7.png)